-Houses in multiple occupation
+Houses in multiple occupation - HMO

-An HMO is any house occupied by three or more un-related persons who form more than one household and share a basic amenity such as a WC or kitchen.
+An HMO is any house occupied by three or more unrelated persons who form more than one household and share a basic amenity such as a WC or kitchen.

 A household may be (i) a single person or (ii) several members of the same family, all related by blood or marriage.
 For example: a house occupied by a brother, sister and one other unrelated occupant would form two households; three unrelated persons would form three households.

-There is specific legislation which applies to HMOs irrespective of whether they require a HMO licence to operate – these are the HMO management regulations.
+There is specific legislation that applies to HMOs irrespective of whether they require a HMO licence to operate – these are the HMO management regulations.
 These regulations give responsibilities to managers of HMOs as well as occupiers.

 All HMOs must comply with the HMO management regulations set out in Statutory Instrument 2006 No 372.
 Officers will also assess the property against the Housing, Health and Safety Rating Scheme and will take the appropriate enforcement action to ensure any deficiencies are rectified.